DinaButko/Pomodoro-Timer/README.md

-# PomodoroTimer
+# Pomodoro Timer
-App for tracking time with Python and Tkinter
+ I've created an App for tracking time with Python and Tkinter.

  🍅 Basic Python Application to track your time 🚀